 The Downtown Kelowna Association is a non-profit organization dedicated to ensuring that the Downtown Business Improvement Area (BIA) is a safe and desirable place to conduct business, live, work, play and enjoy through the cooperative efforts of its members and government.

-The fifth, five year term mandate began in January of 2009 and will continue to December 2013.
+The sixth, five year term mandate began in January of 2014 and will continue to December 2018.

 - Immediate expansion of the Cleaning Program to include enhanced service to members through the use of a full-time staff member